How to write a history book, Barry Fox, ghostwriter

 It’s easy to find information about almost any person, epoch, war, movement, or what-have-you.
 But how reliable is that information?
 Even if it’s quoted in a reputable source, can you be sure the passage is correct, presented in context, and properly attributed?

 We are, today, awash in information, but a fair amount of it is misinformation.
-That’s why it’s important to, whenever possible, track down the original source of the information, statistic, map, or another item, and draw from that source.
+That’s why it’s important to, whenever possible, track down the original source of the information, statistic, map, or other item, and draw from that source.

 8. Figure out your writing style